mbr/simplekv/docs/cache.rst

 Caches speed up access to stores greatly, if used right.
 Usually, these require combining two :class:`~simplekv.KeyValueStore` instances of the same or different kind.
-A simple example without error-handling0 is a store that uses a :class:`~simplekv.memory.redisstore.RedisStore` in front of a :class:`~simplekv.fs.FilesystemStore`:
+A simple example without error-handling is a store that uses a :class:`~simplekv.memory.redisstore.RedisStore` in front of a :class:`~simplekv.fs.FilesystemStore`: